Your gorgeous patio umbrella keeps falling over and over when a strong wind hits? Well, we all have been there, and it’s something no one asks for.

 Don’t Be Reactive

 Yeah, you should instead be proactive against the wind.
-The wind is certainly the worst enemy of your umbrella, and it can cause quite some damage.
+The wind is certainly the worst enemy of your umbrella and it can cause quite some damage and create repair issues.
 So if you live in an area that often receives a lot of wind, you need to be proactive about it.

 Whenever the hint of wind appears, take no chance and close and secure your umbrella in the first place.
 Don’t let your umbrella and wind fight and be the witness of who wins – you might need to get a new umbrella if that happens.